TOC, 1, 2, 3, 4

 2.3) Why do I get the message:

-"Paradise: cannot find tuplespace file"
+"Paradise: cannot find tuplespace file" when

 running a Paradise application or XPadmin?